-We generally derive revenues from the following four sources:
+We generally derive revenues from the following three sources:

 - Management Services, Servicing Fees and Other.
 We provide commercial services to tenants and landlords.
 In this business, we provide property and facilities management services along with project management, V&A services, and other consulting services, as well as technology services, to customers who may also utilize our commercial real estate brokerage services, and flexible workspace solutions.
 Servicing fees are derived from the servicing of loans originated by us as well as loans originated by third parties. - Leasing and Other Commissions.
-We offer a diverse range of commercial real estate brokerage and advisory services, including tenant and landlord (or agency) representation, which includes comprehensive lease negotiations, strategic planning, site selection, lease auditing, and other financial and market analysis. - Investment Sales.
-Our investment sales business specializes in the arrangement of acquisitions and dispositions of commercial properties, as well as providing other related services. - Commercial Mortgage Origination, net.
-We offer services and products to facilitate debt financing for our clients and customers.
-Commercial mortgage origination revenue is comprised of commissions generated from mortgage brokerage and debt and equity placement services, as well as the origination fees and premiums derived from the origination of GSE/FHA loans with borrowers and the sale of those loans to investors.
+We offer a diverse range of commercial real estate brokerage and advisory services, including tenant and landlord (or agency) representation, which includes comprehensive lease negotiations, strategic planning, site selection, lease auditing, and other financial and market analysis. - Capital Markets.
+This consists of investment sales and commercial mortgage origination, net.
+Our investment sales business specializes in the arrangement of acquisitions and dispositions of commercial properties, as well as equity placement and other related services.
+Our commercial mortgage origination, net business offers services and products to facilitate debt financing for our clients and customers.
+Commercial mortgage origination revenue is comprised of commissions generated from mortgage brokerage and debt placement services, as well as the origination fees and premiums derived from the origination of GSE/FHA loans with borrowers.
 Our commercial mortgage origination revenue also includes the revenue recognized for the fair value of expected net future cash flows from servicing recognized at commitment.